rexzea/rexzea/README.md

 ==============================================================================================================================

-I'm a 16yo student passionate about **Machine Learning, and Cryptography**.
+I'm a 16yo student passionate about **Machine Learning, and Finance**.
 Through my organizations, I strive to innovate in technology and scientific research.

 Learning Account : [B156207](https://github.com/B156207)